trolando/ParallelSaturationExperiments/README.md

 Use `generate.py <REGEXP>` to generate all files matching the given input.
 You can use this to quickly generate files in parallel on a cluster.
 The `generate-slurm.sh` does this, use `sbatch -N... -p... generate-slurm.sh`.
+Each time you run `generate.py` without parameters, it will start with a random file to generate.
+If you just want to quickly generate some files, just repeatedly run `generate.py` and interrupt with CTRL-C if it takes too long.

 The scripts `exp-cluster.py` and `exp48.py` are configured to run on 16-core machines and 48-core machines respectively.